 The collection fees have amounted to 2.5 billion Lebanese pounds.

 This judicial decision comes as part of the government’s decision to pursue the file of illegal maritime properties.
 Prosecutors reportedly plan to go after all owners who fail to pay tax fees to the state.

-Holding owners of illegal maritime property accountable has been one of the demands of the revolution, as not a few of these properties populate today the coast of Lebanon.
+Holding owners of illegal maritime property accountable has been one of the demands of the Lebanese Revolution, as not a few of these properties populate today the coast of Lebanon.
 Some of them popped up during the civil war and some thereafter.

 Not the centenary Saint George Hotel though.
 It has been there for almost 100 years.

 Our team works tirelessly to ensure Lebanese people have a reliable alternative to the politically-backed media outlets with their heavily-funded and dangerous propaganda machines.
 We've been detained, faced nonstop cyber attacks, censorship, attempted kidnapping, physical intimidation, and frivolous lawsuits draining our resources.
 Financial support from our readers keeps us fighting on your behalf.
 If you are financially able, please consider supporting The961's work.
 Support The961.
 Make a contribution now.